chbrandt/git-tutorial/01_lesson.md

 Every repository has a _master_<sup>^</sup> branch, from which new branches can be created.
-Branches allow developers to edit part of the code base -- say you want to test a new feature for your software -- without disturbing the code in the `master` branch, where everything is working.
+Branches allow developers to edit part of the code base -- say you want to test a new feature for your software -- without disturbing the code in the branches (for instance, `master`).
-One is free, an safe, to change in between _branches_.
+One is free, an safe, to switch _branches_.

-Suppose the feature you were implementing/testing in the new _branch_ happened not be feasible and you decide to not keep its implementation: at this point all you have to do is to delete it and _checkout_ back to the master branch.
+Suppose the feature you are implementing/testing in the new _branch_ happened not to be feasible and you decide to not keep its implementation: at this point all you have to do is to delete it and _checkout_ back to the master branch.
-On the other -- another day, another feature -- you decide that the new code implementation is good and should be part of your software: you will then _merge_ the new branch into the master branch; and then you can delete the (now old) branch.
+On the other hand -- another day, another feature -- you decide that the new code implementation is good and should be part of your software: you will then _merge_ the new branch into the master branch; and then you can delete the (now old) branch.

+## Structure of a repository

 The big picture of a Git ecosystem is illustrated below:
 ![Git structure](./images/git_structure.png)

 This figure summarizes the basic workflow and persived structure of a Git repository.

-At the very top we see references of a _Local_ area and _Remote_ area, those make reference to what happen in your _local_ computer<sup>*</sup> and _remote_ server<sup>*</sup>.
+At the very top we see references of a _Local_ area and a _Remote_ area, those make reference to what happen in your _local_ computer<sup>*</sup> and _remote_ server<sup>*</sup>.

-The _local_ repository is of our interest.
+The _local_ repository is of our primary interest here.
 We notice _Local_ is split in three layers.
 The _working directory_ is our visible set of files, which we edit and interact with; Git knows which and what in the files it is tracking has been changed here, but it is controling those modifications at this layer.

-To make Git "aware" of the modifications we have done we have to `git add` those files/modifications, at this point the modifications go to the repo's _staging area_, also called the _index_.
+To make Git "register" the modifications we have done we have to `git add` those files/modifications, at this point the modifications go to the repo's _staging area_, also called the _index_.
 One can "add" as much modifications as necessary to the _staging area_.

-Eventually the user will `git commit` the "proposed" modifications to what is here called _local repo_. **It is a good practice _add_ and _commit_ often the modifications.**
+Eventually the user will `git commit` the "proposed" modifications to what is here called _local repo_. **It is a good practice to _add_ and _commit_ oftenly the modifications.**

 If one is working with a _remote repo_ (_e.g._, Github), `git push` will push